By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Updated: 16 November, 2024

 Courage is not the absence of fear, but the will to overcome it.
-Jamie Ford’s novel Hotel on the Corner of Bitter and Sweet illustrates this characteristic as a central element of its narrative.
-Henry is a Chinese boy who is living during World War II, a time marked by racial ignorance.
+Jamie Ford’s novel Hotel on the Corner of Bitter and Sweet shows this characteristic as a central element of its narrative.
+Henry is a Chinese boy who is living during World War ll, a time of racial ignorance.
 His father is a traditional and stern Chinese man who is loyal to his homeland.
-Henry meets a Japanese girl, Keiko, with whom he creates an unbreakable bond.
-Unfortunately, his father disapproves because of her ethnicity, and she is moved to a relocation camp.
+Henry meets a Japanese girl, Keiko, who he creates an unbreakable bond with.
+Unfortunately, his father disapproves because of her ethnicity and she is moved to a relocation camp.
 But Henry won't quit until their flame is rekindled.
 Jamie Ford shows us that courage is not defined as saving the world, but doing what is right even in the face of adversity.
 Courage is demonstrated and celebrated in the novel when Henry hides Keiko’s family photographs for her, Henry’s mom secretly delivers Keiko’s letters to Henry, and Henry visits Keiko at the relocation camp.

 Browse our vast selection of original essay samples, each expertly formatted and styled